-You must confirm if you (or another representative of your entity) have previously discussed the disclosure with us, for each disclosure you are making.
-All fields must be completed for each disclosure you are making, no matter what answer you provide to this question.
+For each disclosure you make, you must confirm if you (or another representative of your entity) have previously discussed the disclosure with us.
+All fields must be completed for each disclosure, no matter what answer you provide.

 RTP Category C question and subcategory